MrityunjaiKumar/EmbSysDesign_NPTEL_Course/Software/Examples_Msp430G2553_LunchBox/Exp14_LunchBox_HelloHardwarePWM/Readme.md

-# Exp 00
+# Exp 14
-## LunchBox Template
+## LunchBox Hello Hardware PWM
 ___

 ### Description

-This example code provides a template of settings for LunchBox.
+This example code provides function and register settings for using Hardware PWM on LunchBox.
+In this example code, internal 16 bit Timer is used for generating PWM signal of fixed duty cycle.
+Pin 1.6 of LunchBox is used for getting PWM output.

-### Hardare needed
+### Hardware needed

-None
+Breadboard, Connecting wires, LED, Resistor (1 kohm).

 ### Connections

-None
+Pin 1.6 of Lunchbox is connected to anode of LED through a resistor of 1 kohm and cathode to Ground.